LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ChatAgentAPI/Methods/accept-chat.md

 This method accepts the next chat request.

-*Note: You should verify the results to see if there are any chat requests before accessing the resource.*
+**Note 1**: *You should verify the results to see if there are any chat requests before accessing the resource.*
+**Note 2**: *If an assigned chat is not accepted within 20 seconds, the system will assume the agent being idle and set the agent status to "away".*

 ### Request